 Trans Exclusionary Radical Feminism (TERF) is a branch of “feminism” that acts to destroy the patriarchy by destroying the reality of trans women.
 The TERF movement attempted to do exactly this advocating for a national program of forced repetitive therapy, legislating trans people out of existence and successfully having access to trans medical and psychological care effectively banned in the United States.[1, 2] The historical TERF movement was as unrelenting as it was cruel.
 Whether by intention or design, TERFs have been exceedingly skilled in leveraging the above social context.

 After the members of the Street Transvestite Action Revolutionaries (STAR) and the Queens Liberation Front (QLF) started the Stonewall Riot and funded the post-stonewall legal fight, TERFs began a campaign to politicize the fact that trans people could use the correct restrooms at New York City Hall.
-Unsurprisingly, trans people were stripped from the equality protections their money and attorneys had been fighting for since Stonewall.
+Unsurprisingly, trans people were stripped of the equality protections their money and attorneys had been fighting for since Stonewall.
 During the 1973 Christopher Street Liberation Day post-parade rally, trans people were excluded from participation due to TERF objections.
 Over TERF objections, a member of the STAR took to the stage and implored the gathered to think of themselves as one community and that we should actually care for our homeless, abused and wrongfully jailed.
 A TERF took the stage immediately afterward to assert that transwomen were men and should know their place.
 The STAR member went home and in despair, attempted suicide.
 The name of that STAR member was Sylvia Revara.

 Cathy Brennan is seen by many as a particularly hateful public face of the modern TERF movement.
 She’s attempted to intervene in the medical care of trans people and has a history of ‘harassing’ the families of trans people, outing a trans kid to their school, working with an ex-gay group in targeting another trans kid and outing trans people to their employers.